 Applies to the selection, calibration, servicing, installation, application and operation of commercial refrigeration systems and display cases.
-Also included: adjustment of temperature, pressure, defrost controls, load calculations, pipe sizing and bidding procedures.
-Diagnosis and troubleshooting electrical and pressure operated devices are included.
+Also included:

 Prerequisites: ACR 1126, ACR 1343 and ACR 1344.
-Academic Service Fee: \$198.00

-SYSTEMS CONTROLS
+ACR 2443 SYSTEMS CONTROLS

-Theory/Lab | 3 Credit Hours Topics include the operation, calibration, and servicing of equipment with direct digital control systems.
+Topics include the operation, calibration, and servicing of equipment with direct digital control systems.
 Systems with both dedicated and programmable controls are covered.
 Special emphasis is placed on checking inputs and outputs to individual control systems.